 Demystifying Bookkeeping In-depth Handbook on Double Entry Bookkeeping System

 Double-entry accounting can help improve the accuracy of a company’s financial records.
-There are the two terms “debit” and “credit in accounting.
-Understanding these phrases is essential for comprehending double-entry bookkeeping and accounting language.
+There are two key terms in accounting: debit and credit.
+Understanding these terms is essential to using the double-entry bookkeeping system correctly.

 But what exactly are debits and credits?
 What is their significance in the accounting world?
 Continue reading to see how these essential principles are at the heart of every financial transaction and serve as the foundation of the accounting system.